sibowler/brewpi-brewometer/README.md

 # Modifying Brewpi for Brewometer logging

+Ensure you have stopped any active logging.

 The files in the `brewpi-web` folder should be copied to the `/var/www` directory.
+Ensure you fix the ownership once the files are copied over (`sudo chown -R www-data:www-data /var/www`)

 The files in the `brewpi-script` folder should be copied to the `/home/brewpi` directory.
+Ensure you fix the ownership once the files are copied over (`sudo chown -R brewpi:brewpi /home/brewpi`)

-Once the files have been copied across, you'll need to refresh the web interface and restart the script to start logging.
+Once the files have been copied across, you'll need to refresh the web interface and restart the script (button in top right-hand corner) to start logging.

 # Calibration: